-The Alberta Energy Regulator (AER) ensures the safe, efficient, orderly, and environmentally responsible development of hydrocarbon resources over their entire life cycle.
+The Alberta Energy Regulator (AER) ensures the safe, efficient, orderly, and environmentally responsible development of hydrocarbon, geothermal, and mineral resources over their entire life cycle.
 As part of this mandate, we provide our stakeholders with credible information about Alberta’s energy resources that can be used for decision making.
-A key part of this is ST98: Alberta Energy Outlook (formerly ST98: Alberta's Energy Reserves and Supply/Demand Outlook), a report we issue annually with independent and comprehensive information on the state of reserves and the supply and demand outlook for Alberta’s diverse energy resources: crude bitumen, crude oil, natural gas, natural gas liquids,1 coal, and sulphur.
-This year’s report also includes a new section on new reserve estimates for three formations in low permeability and shale areas.
+A key information resource is ST98: Alberta Energy Outlook, an annual report with independent and comprehensive information on the state of hydrocarbon reserves and the supply and demand outlook for Alberta’s diverse energy resources: crude bitumen, crude oil, natural gas, natural gas liquids1, coal, and emerging resources.
+Additionally, this report discusses prices and capital expenditures in the oil and gas sector, and pipelines and other infrastructure related to Alberta's resources.
+This year’s report includes a new section on emerging resources for lithium.

-Below are highlights of the prices, capital expenditures, and supply and demand outlook for 2019 to 2028 (the forecast period) for Alberta's hydrocarbons and a snapshot of the province’s reserves as of December 2018.
+This section provides highlights of oil and gas production, prices, capital expenditures, demand, and drilling activity for 2022 and their outlook for 2023 to 2032 (the forecast period).
+A snapshot of the province’s reserves as of December 2022 is also provided.

 Oil and Gas Prices